fcunial/String-Kernel/README.md

-# String-Kernel
+# bwtMAW

-Computes minimal absent words and minimal rare words in small space.
+Computes minimal absent and minimal rare words using the BWT.